12/1/2015

 Log in now, or create a free account to access bonus Pearls features.

 For patients using chronic antithrombotic therapy undergoing gynecologic surgery, interruption of therapy to reduce bleeding risk must be balanced against risk of thromboembolism.
 Patients may benefit from “bridging” therapy, in which a short-acting anticoagulant (low-molecular weight heparin [LMWH] or unfractionated heparin) is used in the perioperative period.
-The decision to use bridging therapy depends on individualized risk assessment, including patient preferences and the potential use of multidisciplinary input.
+The decision to use bridging therapy depends on individualized risk assessment, including patient preferences and multidisciplinary input.

 Risk Stratification

 Risk assessment may include use of an instrument such as the CHADS2 (Congestive Heart Failure-Hypertension-Age-Diabetes-Stroke) score to predict risk of stroke.
 Risk of bleeding and of thromboembolism may also be predicted; Tables 2-4 in ACOG Committee Opinion # 610 define risk and the associated recommended management protocols for perioperative anticoagulation.
-Other considerations include the type of thromboembolism (arterial or venous) and individual patient characteristics (such as age, BMI, mobility), which may upgrade or downgrade recommendations.
-Patients with a personal history of thromboembolism more than 12 months before their planned surgery may avoid anticoagulation unless the patient has an active malignancy.
+Other considerations include the type of thromboembolism (arterial or venous) and individual patient characteristics (such as age, BMI, mobility) which may upgrade or downgrade recommendations.
+Patients with a personal history of venous thromboembolism (VTE) more than 12 months before their planned surgery do not need to be anticoagulated as the chance of repeat VTE is rare.
+The exception to this is if the patient has an active malignancy.
 Patients with a mechanical heart valve may be at high risk; consultation with a cardiologist to define risk and management is generally advised.

 Bridging Protocols